Ngeh Koo Ham: Acceptance of Perak state Datukship award and title

 In April 2008, Sultan Azlan Shah of Perak in conjunction with his 80th birthday, had bestowed Ngeh the Darjah Dato Paduka Mahkota Perak (DPMP) award which carries the title Dato'.
 He is the first actively serving DAP politician to be conferred (and accepted) a Malaysian chivalrous title.
 Later in 2012, DAP chairman Karpal Singh had rebuked Ngeh and Teng Chang Khim on their acceptance "Datukship" awards of Perak in 2008 and Selangor in 2010 respectively; which had breached the party's long-standing principal agreed upon since the mid-1990s on DAP elected representatives receiving awards during their active political service.
 Ngeh had claimed that the party's CEC had discussed and consented to the award that was conferred upon him.

+Fire at his house

+On 10 January 2024, a fire broke out at Ngeh's house at around 3 in the morning.
+The fire greatly damaged the garage ceiling, roof and one of his cars, while slightly damaging 2 other cars.
+The fire is believed to have been caused by a Molotov cocktail thrown into his house as an arson attack.
+Police are currently investigating this incident.